 As of 5 pm ET, Hurricane Irma is a category 3 storm (115 mph sustained winds) located at 17.3° N and 34.8° W and is moving west northwest at 12 mph.
 Irma was only a tropical storm this morning but underwent rapid intensification.
 Irma has remained in a relatively low-shear environment; however, this kind of quick intensification was actually a bit surprising.
 While sea surface temperatures were above the threshold for tropical development (above 26°C/79°F) when Irma quickly intensified, these temperatures were not overly warm.
 While the National Hurricane Center has Irma strengthening further over the next day, I actually wouldn’t be surprised if there is some slight weakening or at the least, no additional strengthening for about a day.
 There is a bit of dry air out ahead of the system, and as I mentioned, sea surface temperatures are just above the threshold for development.
 Regardless, Irma will eventually move over much warmer sea surface temperatures (with higher ocean heat content), and given that vertical wind shear should remain light, there’s no reason that this system won’t rapidly intensify into a stronger hurricane, possibly reaching category 4 status over the next few days.
 To sum it up, after a brief break in strengthening, Irma should strengthen further.
+If it ends up wrecking homes near you, it might be a smart idea to talk to Ballwin Commercial Roofing Pros to better understand how to repair homes during the aftermath.

 Figure 1: There is some dry air that Hurricane Irma could temporarily encounter.